 The eight meteorological towers on ORR are described in Table 6.1 and depicted in Figure 6.1.
-In this document, the individual ORR-managed towers are designated by "MT" followed by a numeral.
-Other commonly used names for these towers are also provided in Table 6.1.
-Meteorological data are collected at different heights above the ground (2, 10, 15, 30, 33, 35, and 60 m) to assess the vertical structure of the atmosphere, particularly with respect to wind shear and stability.
-Stable boundary layers and significant wind shear zones (associated with the local ridgeand-valley terrain and the Great Valley of eastern Tennessee; see Appendix B) can significantly affect the movement of a plume after a facility release (Bowen et al. 2000).
-Data are collected at the 10 or 15 m level at most towers, but the wind measurement height is 25 m for MT11 and 20 m for MT13.
-Data are collected at some towers at 30, 33, 35, and 60 m levels.
+In this document, ORR towers are designated by "MT" followed by a numeral.
+Other commonly used names for these towers are provided in Table 6.1.
+Meteorological data are collected at different heights above the ground (1, 2, 3, 10, 15, 30, 33, 35, and 60 m) to assess the vertical structure of the atmosphere, particularly with respect to wind shear and stability.
+Stable boundary layers and significant wind shear zones (associated with the local ridge-and-valley terrain and the Great Valley of Eastern Tennessee (see Appendix B) can significantly affect the movement of a plume after a facility release (Bowen et al. 2000).
+Data are collected at 10 or 15 m at most towers, but the wind measurement height is 25 m for MT11 and 20 m for MT13.
+Data are collected at some towers at 30, 33, 35, and 60 m.
 Temperature, relative humidity, and precipitation are measured at most sites at 2 m, but wind speed and wind direction typically are not.
 Atmospheric stability (a measure of the vertical mixing properties of the atmosphere) is measured at most towers; however, measurements involving vertical temperature profiles (i.e., measurements made by the solar radiation delta-T method) limit accurate determination of nighttime stability to the 60 m towers.
-Stability is also calculated for most sites using the sigma phi method, which relies heavily on the measurement of the standard deviation of vertical wind speed using three-dimensional sonic wind monitors.
-Barometric pressure is measured at one or more of the towers at each ORR plant (MT2, MT4, MT6, MT9, MT12, and MT13).
+The solar radiation delta-T method is a stability calculation that involves the temperature difference between 15 and 30 m heights, 15 m wind speeds, and the solar radiation value.
+Stability is also calculated for most sites using the sigma phi method, which relies heavily on the measurement of the standard deviation of vertical wind speed using 3D sonic wind monitors.
+Barometric pressure is measured at one or more of the towers at each ORR site (MT2, MT4, MT6, MT9, MT12, and MT13).
 Precipitation is measured at MT6 and MT9 at the Y-12 Complex; at MT13 at ETTP; and at MT2, MT3, MT4, and MT12 at ORNL.
 Solar radiation is measured at MT6 and MT9 at the Y-12 Complex and at MT2 and MT12 at ORNL.
 Instrument calibrations are managed by UT-Battelle and are performed every 6 months by an independent auditor (Holian Environmental).
-Additionally, Holian Environmental audits the Y-12-owned towers (MT6, MT9, MT11) every 3 months.
+Additionally, Holian Environmental audits the Y-12-owned towers (MT6, MT9, and MT11) every 3 months.